jonathanglassman/gsp-terraform-ignition/docs/gds-supported-platform/getting-started.md

-# Getting started with Minikube
+# Getting started

 ## Set up Minikube

+1. Install and configure Golang

 1. Run the following in the command line to install [homebrew](https://brew.sh/):